Benefits of Spaying Female Cats & Dogs

 No matter which type of spaying surgery you choose, your pet will need some time to recover once the surgery is complete.
 Here are some tips for helping your dog or cat have a safe and comfortable recovery:

 - Provide your pet with a quiet place indoor place to recover, away from other pets and children.

-- Do not bath your pet or allow them to swim for at least ten days after surgery.
+- Do not bathe your pet or allow them to swim for at least ten days after surgery.